4ms/metamodule-plugin-sdk/docs/element-groups.md

 `elem:` is an index into a native info struct's `Elements` array.

-This is what the other two methods resolve to, and it's the fallback method if the other methods don't work (duplicate display names, no enum classes, etc.).
+This is what the enum method resolves to, and it's the fallback method if the other methods don't work (duplicate display names, no enum classes, etc.).
 Generally, you won't ever need to use this, which is a good thing because it's not very legible.